Joseph Hungerford Brainerd: Early life and education

 Brainerd, eldest child of Joseph S. and Hannah (Hungerford) Brainerd, was born in Chatham, now Portland, Connecticut, on March 22, 1801.
 His parents moved in 1803 to Troy, New York, and in 1808 to St. Albans, Vermont.
 He spent two and a half years in the University of Vermont, and then entered Yale College, where he graduated in 1822.

 Career

-After graduation and about a year spent in teaching in Bryan County, Georgia, he returned to St. Albans and studied law with Hon.
-Asa Aldis.
+After graduation and about a year spent in teaching in Bryan County, Georgia, he returned to St. Albans and studied law with Asa Aldis.
 He was admitted to practice in September 1825, and soon opened a law office in St. Albans.
 In 1831, 1832, and 1833, he was elected one of the Executive Council of the State, a body which was superseded by the present Vermont Senate.
 In 1831 he also became editor and proprietor of an Anti-Masonic paper in St Albans, called the Franklin Journal, which he conducted for about five years.
 In April 1834, he was appointed Clerk of the Courts of Franklin County, which office he held until his resignation in August 1872.
 For forty years before his death he was one of the deacons of the Congregational church in St. Albans.